-Operating results in the statements of activities reflect all transactions increasing or decreasing net assets with and without donor restrictions except those items listed under the nonoperating subtotal including donations received from wills and bequests, investment returns from funds designated by our Board and other miscellaneous items.
+Operating results in the statements of activities reflect all transactions increasing or decreasing net assets with and without donor restrictions except those items listed under the nonoperating subtotal, including donations received from wills and bequests, contributions with restrictions perpetual in nature, investment returns from funds designated by our Board and other miscellaneous items.

-Net assets without donor restrictions: Net assets without donor restrictions are available for support of Feeding America's operations and are not subject to donor-imposed restrictions.
+Net assets without donor restrictions: Net assets without donor restrictions are available for support of Feeding America's operations, and are not subject to donor-imposed restrictions.
 Revenue is reported as increases in net assets without donor restrictions unless use of the related assets is limited by donor-imposed restrictions and the restrictions are not met in the current fiscal year.
 Expenses are reported as decreases in net assets without donor restrictions.

-Feeding America has three board designated funds, one of which is a long-term operating reserve.
-Two other funds for sustained response to hunger relief are focused on key food security strategic priorities and equity in order to drive investments to communities of color known to be disproportionately impacted by food insecurity.
-Use of the strategic fund may include research, pilot programs, network and third-party grants, member capacity expansion, and technology and infrastructure investments.
-Board of Directors approval is required for any requested use of the strategic priorities or equity impact funds and the minimum balance is established in accordance with the strategic priorities or equity funds' respective policies.
+Feeding America has three board-designated funds, one of which is a long-term operating reserve.
+Two other funds for sustained response to hunger relief are focused on key food security strategic priorities and equity in order to drive investments to communities disproportionately impacted by food insecurity.
+Use of these strategic funds may include research, pilot programs, network and third-party grants, member capacity expansion and technology and infrastructure investments.
+The Feeding America Board of Directors approval is required for any requested use of the strategic priorities or equity impact funds, and the minimum balance is established in accordance with the funds' respective policies.
 Board designated funds are classified as without donor restrictions.
-Board designated funds totaled \$92,046 and \$135,599 at June 30, 2023 and 2022, respectively.
+Board designated funds totaled \$132,998 and \$92,046 at June 30, 2024 and 2023, respectively.